Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

 In summary, the outcome missingness mechanism considered in Assumption~\ref{assump: conditional indep} allows much flexibility as it allows dependence on observed and unobserved covariates, interference between study subjects and different outcome variables, self-censoring, and arbitrary form of these dependencies (i.e., the map $\eta$ can be an arbitrary unknown map).
 See Figures 1 and 2 for an illustration of the proposed outcome missingness mechanism in Assumption~\ref{assump: conditional indep}.
-Actually, as will be discussed in Remark~\ref{rem: weakest assumption} in Section~\ref{subsec: PART}, Assumption~\ref{assump: conditional indep} is almost the minimal (weakest) assumption (concerning outcome missingness) required for conducting finite-population-exact design-based hypothesis testing for Fisher's sharp null $H_{0}$.
+Meanwhile, researchers should also be aware that Assumption~\ref{assump: conditional indep} will be violated if the treatment assignments $\mathbf{Z}$ can directly affect outcome missingness $\mathbf{M}$, beyond their effect through the path $\mathbf{Z} \rightarrow \mathbf{Y} \rightarrow \mathbf{M}$ (see Remark~\ref{rem: counterexample to Assumption 3} in Appendix D for the detailed causal diagram).
+This violation is particularly likely in unblinded randomized experiments.